Grilled Stuffed Portobello Mushrooms (Video)

-Portobello mushrooms are something I haven’t cooked with nearly often enough, and they’re a wonderfully healthy ingredient, particularly popular with people who are looking for something besides meat to cook on the grill.
-Grilled Portobello Mushrooms Stuffed with Sausage, Spinach, and Cheese isn’t a vegetarian recipe since the mushrooms are stuffed with spicy Italian sausage, but I think the idea could easily be adapted to a vegetarian stuffed mushroom, maybe even replacing the sausage with diced portobellos.
+Portobello mushrooms are something I haven’t cooked with nearly often enough, and they’re a wonderfully healthy and versatile ingredient.
+And these Grilled Stuffed Portobello Mushrooms are stuffed with spicy Italian sausage, spinach, and cheese for a dish with a wonderful combination of flavors.
+And if you prefer a meatless version, I think the idea could easily be adapted to a vegetarian stuffed mushroom, replacing the sausage with diced portobello.
 But if you’re an Italian Sausage fan, you’ll love this recipe!

-The idea for stuffing grilled portobello mushrooms with sausage came from Bobby Flay’s Grill It.
+The idea for stuffing grilled portobello mushrooms with sausage came from Bobby Flay’s Grill It (affiliate link).
 I’m a fan of Bobby Flay and I like the creative grilling ideas in this book, but on this recipe, there are confusing directions and omissions which should have been caught in editing.
 Maybe it’s just the school teacher in me that makes me mention it, because overall I love the book, which already has lots of pages flagged with post-its, and this recipe was really delicious.
-(This cookbook was sent to me by the publisher back in 2008 (when I still accepted books), but I never write about a cookbook unless I would actually buy it myself.)
+(This cookbook was sent to me by the publisher back in 2008 when I still accepted books, but I’d never write about a cookbook unless I would actually buy it myself.)

 More Mushrooms on the Grill: